OUR LAB’S HISTORY

 Avanthika Suryadevara

-Avanthika is a freshman in the School of Health at Georgetown University majoring in Health Care Management and Policy.
+Avanthika is a junior in the School of Health at Georgetown University majoring in Health Care Management and Policy.
 She is currently working on the Eye Tracking project.
-After Georgetown, she hopes to attend medical school and become a pediatrician, combining her passion for child development, medicine, and helping others.
+After Georgetown, she hopes to attend medical school and become a pediatrician, combining her passions for child development, medicine, and helping others.

 Learn More